-Managed care pharmacists and other health care professionals provide a range of services that seek to ensure that patients-namely, individuals served by a health plan or an ACO or IDN-receive appropriate medication therapies, conveniently and cost effectively.
+Managed care pharmacists work with other health care professionals to provide a range of services that seek to ensure patients served by a health plan or similar organization receive appropriate medication therapies, conveniently and cost effectively.
 Pharmacists must possess both clinical skills and the ability to evaluate scientific evidence and apply these principles to patient care.